 On October 3, 2013, the Consumer Product Safety Commission announced a recall of 15 million Schneider Electric APC Surge Protectors.
 In its release, the CPSC noted that “the surge protectors can overheat, smoke and melt, posing a fire hazard.”
 The agency received more than 700 reports of surge protectors overheating, melting and smoking, as well as 55 reports of property damage.
 Multiple injuries were also reported, including burns from touching a surge protector and smoke inhalation.

 The affected surge protectors, also sold under the manufacturer’s previous name American Power Conversion, had been on sale since 1993.

 It’s not yet known which other brands may pose a similar risk; however, attorneys have reason to believe that there are surge protectors on the market that are defective and pose a serious risk of injury and property damage.

 If you experienced overheating, smoking or fire with your surge protector, these attorneys want to hear from you.
 You may be able to start a class action against the manufacturer to recover compensation for property damage and other losses.
-If you’ve had problems with your surge protector, tell us what happened.
+If you’ve had problems with your surge protector, fill out the form on this page.